stuerp/foo_vis_spectrum_analyzer/README.md

 - New: Implemented a high resolution timer.
   - Refresh rates greater than 60Hz are now achievable if your machine can handle it.
+- New: All / None button in configuration dialog to quickly select all or no channels.
 - Improved: Complete rewrite of Peak meter visualization.
   - Reduced CPU and GPU load.
   - Fixed known graphical glitches and inconsistencies.